Nyki-Anderson/shape-share/docs/README.md

 The [Obsidian Download](https://obsidian.md/download) page has support for Windows, Mac, and some Linux architectures.
 Choose your installer and get to know the app settings.
 Fine-tuning your own perfect Vault workspace will take some time as you learn more about the interface.
 I’m still tweaking mine and I think to some extent this may always be the case as I venture into more advanced operations inside the app.
 Make it yours!

 ## Development Software
-My IDE of choice is [Visual Studio Code](https://visualstudio.microsoft.com/) and its perhaps what I’m most proud of in terms of my configuration.
-I
+My IDE of choice is [Visual Studio Code](https://visualstudio.microsoft.com/) and its perhaps what I’m most proud of in terms of my pure functionality and versatility.
+I can literally code in any language in **VS** plus code completions, support for obscure languages, LaTeX Workshop support, and its terminal command emulates my terminal emulator!
+More on that later.
+Before Obsidian I used the [Markdown Preview Github Styling](https://github.com/mjbvz/vscode-github-markdown-preview-style) and honestly, sometimes I miss it.

+The problem with **Obsidian** is that there are so many plugins that have melded into my daily lexicon, so to say, and they are all useless when I use **GitHub Publish**.
+I’m hoping they update the a plugin somewhere for that soon.

+### Visual Studio Theme Installed
+I use the [Winter is Coming](https://marketplace.visualstudio.com/items?itemName=johnpapa.winteriscoming) theme in the color *Dark Blue*.
+It’s a nice mellow blue with darker blue accents.
+I like dark modes that avoid bright syntax highlighting.

 ### Visual Studio Extensions Installed
-It is difficult to remember exactly which
+Here is a list of all of my installed extensions, not to be confused with the **extensions.json** which only shows recommended extensions.
+Honestly I could stand to prune some of these as I don’t even know what they are for but I knew I wanted them when I installed them.
+Sometimes it’s just nice to think about all the languages I will learn one day!

 ```shell TI:"Installed VS Code Extensions" HL:"3"
 code --install-extension aaron-bond.better-comments